 Let’s keep your adrenaline supply for emergencies only: mountain lions, deadlines or otherwise.
 And live the rest of your life on ‘healthy’ energy.
 The one that doesn’t deplete your entire system.

 This is something that’s always been important, but with the current permanent ‘health crisis’ it’s become crucial in order to make sure you get to the end of the month safe and sane.

 Remember the difference between willpower and SWEET POWERTM is easy to feel.

 When things feel forced and driven, and you’re operating from your mind—chances are you’re using willpower and are banking on adrenaline.

 With SWEET POWERTM you’ll feel a sense of flow, an inner calm, a trust and knowing that even when things don’t go according to plan you’ll be okay.

 I suffered from burnout at the age of twenty-four.
 And since then I learned a lot about how to take better care of myself and have more energy.
 I’ve supported thousands of clients in living fuller, healthier lives.

-Or I’ll support you on your way to recovery if you already know you’re suffering from burnout.
+Or I can support you on your way to recovery if you already know you’re suffering from burnout.
 In that case an Energy Boost Consult might be perfect for you.

 PS My book Radiant: How to Have All the Energy You Need to Live a Life You Love is great when you want to avoid burnout—or if you are recovering from doing too much.